 - 20% of the USD value to buy at the spot rate in 12 months’ time when the payment is due to the supplier

-Once the market orders are set there is no obligation on the company to fulfil the orders as long as the target rate is still outstanding.
-This means they are able to alter the exchange rate targets as time goes by.
+Once the market orders are set, there is no obligation on the company to fulfil the orders as long as the target rate is still outstanding.
+This means they can alter the exchange rate targets as time goes by.

 Market orders are instructions to a specialist foreign exchange broker, such as NewbridgeFX, to buy or sell currencies at a specific exchange rate that is not yet available in the market.
 Market order types are either Limit Orders or Stop Loss Orders.

-AnswerMarket Orders are not guaranteed.
-While NewbridgeFX will watch the markets and execute should the target exchange rate be achievable, if the market does not reach the levels set then the market order will remain outstanding.
-Should this be the case, and the time had come to book a transaction anyway, then you would have to book at the Spot Rate on the day.
-Should this be the case, and the time had come to book a transaction anyway, then you would have to book at the Spot Rate on the day.
+Market Orders are not guaranteed.
+NewbridgeFX will monitor the markets and execute should the target exchange rate be achieved.
+However, if the market does not reach the levels set then, the market order will remain outstanding.
+Should this be the case, and the time has come to book a transaction anyway, you would have to book at the Spot Rate on the day which could offer a lower exchange rate than your target.

 NewbridgeFX offers a specialist service in the deliverable foreign exchange market, promoting a range of products and services, available online or over the phone.
 Our products have been designed to meet the needs of our clients.
 A lot of these products are ways for businesses, and individuals, to manage and mitigate currency risk, and are used frequently during times of increased volatility.
-Alongside up to date foreign exchange related market news, which works in tandem with our range of products.
+Alongside up to date market news, which works in tandem with our range of products.